zainabibraheem/NovaEdge-Marketing-Campaign-Analysis/README.md

 - Early months  from  (March–August) show relatively stable but lower performance, suggesting a low ad strategy.
 Increased spending from September to November leads to higher conversions and conversion value.
 Ad performance improves in the later months of the year, likely due to seasonal demand.

 ## Recommendations

+- Given that Fall generated the highest impressions, clicks, and conversions, allocate a higher budget for campaigns during this period to maximize engagement and ROI.
+Consider launching promotional offers or exclusive deals in Fall to capitalize on the strong seasonal demand.
+- Pinterest delivered the highest ROI, particularly on Desktop.
+Prioritize Pinterest ads for high-ROI campaigns, especially during Spring and Summer.
+- Facebook generated the most traffic but had the lowest ROI.
+Optimize Facebook campaigns by improving audience targeting and refining creatives to enhance conversion rates.
+- Since Instagram had the highest conversions, increase budget allocation for Instagram, particularly for high-intent audiences.
+Test Instagram-exclusive promotions to further boost conversion potential.
+- Discount ads had the highest engagements and conversions, suggesting strong appeal.
+Invest more in Discount ads while testing variations for further improvement.
+Since Collection ads had the highest shares but fewer interactions, adjust messaging to drive more direct engagement.
+- Since higher spending leads to higher conversion value, strategically increase budget allocation from September to November when ad performance peaks.
+Maintain steady but lower spending from March–August, using this period for testing new strategies.
+- London had the highest engagement, which can be improved by allocating more resources to ads in this city.
+Additionally, optimize ads Manchester and Birmingham by improving ads message and introducing a catcy call to action.
+Birmingham, despite lower engagement numbers, had a strong conversion rate.
+Test tailored messaging to further enhance performance.